Anantdadhich/medium/README.md

--it is medium website clone which is not fully made some work is not done on frontend but i made backend and also learn how to deploy your own npm package  .
+-it is medium website clone which is not fully made some work is not done on frontend but i made backend and also learn how to deploy your own npm package  . due to some error i generate the both frontend and backend in same file i will fix it in short time but u see them and code .

 <<<<<<< HEAD
 ```